 Version History Description of Change Rev 1.0 Pre-Release version, Alpha customers only Rev 2.0 Initial Public Release Rev 3.0 Corrected typo in Table 10-4 , Flash Endurance is 10,000 cycles.
-Addressed additional grammar issues Rev 4.0 Added Package Pins to GPIO table in Section 8.
-Clarification of TRST usage in this device.
-Replacing TBD Typical Min with values in Table 10-17.
+Addressed additional grammar issues.
+Rev 4.0 Added Package Pins to GPIO Table in Section 8.
+Removed reference to pin group 9 in Table 10-5 .
+Replacing TBD Typical Min with values in Table 10-17 .
 Editing grammar, spelling, consistency of language throughout family.
-Updated values in Regulator Parameters, Table 10-9, External Clock Operation Timing Requirements Table 10-13, SPI Timing, Table 10-18, ADC Parameters, Table 10-24, and IO Loading Coefficients at 10MHz, Table 10-25 Rev 5.0 Updated values in Power-On Reset Low Voltage Table 10-6.
-Rev 6.0 Added Section 4.8, added addition text to Section 6.9 on POR reset, added the word "access" to FM Error Interrupt in Table 4-3, removed min and max numbers; only documenting Typ. numbers for LVI in Table 10-6.
-Rev 7.0 Updated numbers in Table 10-7 and Table 10-8 with more recent data, Corrected typo in Table 10-3 in Pd characteristics Rev 8.0 Replace any reference to Flash Interface Unit with Flash Memory Module; corrected typo on page 1 for ADC channel; changed example in Section 2.2; added note on V {REFH} and V {REFLO} in Table 2-2 and Table 11-1; corrected typo FIVAL1 and FIVAH1 in Table 4-12; removed unneccessary notes in Table 10-12; corrected temperature range in Table 10-14; added ADC calibration information to Table 10-24 and new graphs in Figure 10-20.
-Rev 9.0 Clarification to Table 10-23 , corrected Digital Input Current Low (pull-up enabled) numbers in Table 10-5 .
+Updated values in Regulator Parameters, Table 10-9 , External Clock Operation Timing Requirements Table 10-13 , SPI Timing, Table 10-18 , ADC Parameters, Table 10-24 , and IO Loading Coefficients at 10MHz, Table 10-25 .
+Rev 5.0 Updated values in Power-On Reset Low Voltage, Table 10-6.
+Rev 6.0 Correcting package pin numbers in Table 2-2 , PhaseA0 changed from 38 to 52, PhaseB0 changed from 37 to 51, Index0 changed from 36 to 50, and Home0 changed from 35 to 49.
+All pin changes in Table 2-2 were do to data entry errors - This package pin-out has not changed Rev 7.0 Added Part 4.8, added addition text to Part 6.9 on POR reset, added the word "access" to FM Error Interrupt in Table 4-3, removed min and max numbers; only documenting Typ. numbers for LVI in Table 10-6.
+Rev 8.0 Updated numbers in Table 10-7 and Table 10-8 with more recent data.
+Corrected typo in Table 10-3 i Pd characteristics.
+Rev 9.0 Replace any reference to Flash Interface Unit with Flash Memory Module; changed example in Part 2.2; added note on $V{REFH}$ and $V{REFLO}$ in Table 2-2 and Table 11-1; added note to Vcap pin in Table 2-2; corrected typo FIVAL1 and FIVAH1 in Table 4-12; removed unneccessary notes in Table 10-12; corrected temperature range in Table 10-14; added ADC calibration information to Table 10-24 and new graphs in Figure 10-21.
+Rev 10.0 Clarification to Table 10-23 , corrected Digital Input Current Low (pull-up enabled) numbers in Table 10-5 .
 Removed text and Table 10-2; replaced with note to Table 10-1 .
-Rev 10.0 Added 56F8122 information; edited to indicate differences in 56F8322 and 56F8122.
-Reformatted to reflect Freescale look and feel.
-Updated Temperature Sensor and ADC tables, then updated balance of electrical tables for consistency throughout family.
+Rev. 11.0 Added 56F8123 information; edited to indicate differences in 56F8323 and 56F8123.Reformatted for Freescale look and feel.
+Updated Temperature Sensor and ADC tables, then updated balance of electrical tables for consistency throughout the family.
 Clarified I/O power description in Table 2-2, added note to Table 10-7 and clarified Section 12.3.
-Rev 11.0 Added output voltage maximum value and note to clarify in Table 10-1 ; also removed overall life expectancy note, since life expectancy is dependent on customer usage and must be determined by reliability engineering.
+Rev 12.0 Added output voltage maximum value and note to clarify in Table 10-1 ; also removed overall life expectancy note, since life expectancy is dependent on customer usage and must be determined by reliability engineering.
 Clarified value and unit measure for Maximum allowed P D in Table 10-3 .
 Corrected note about average value for Flash Data Retention in Table 10-4 .
 Added new RoHS-compliant orderable part numbers in Table 13-1 .
-Rev 12.0 Deleted formula for Max Ambient Operating Temperature (Automotive) and Max Ambient Operating Temperature (Industrial) in Table 10-4 .
+Rev 13.0 Deleted formula for Max Ambient Operating Temperature (Automotive) and Max Ambient Operating Temperature (Industrial) in Table 10-4 .
 Added RoHS-compliance and "pb-free" language to back cover.
-Rev 13.0 Added information/corrected state during reset in Table 2-2 .
-Clarified external reference crystal frequency for PLL in Table 10-14 by increasing maximum value to 8.4MHz.

-Document Revision History (Continued)
+Document Revision History